1j01/jspaint/README.md

 	* [x] "Custom Brushes" (hold <kbd>Shift</kbd> and drag the selection to smear it)
 	* [x] The 'Stamp' "Tool" (hold <kbd>Shift</kbd> and click the selection to stamp it)
 	* [x] Image Scaling (<kbd>+</kbd> & <kbd>-</kbd> on the Numpad to scale the selection by factors of 2)
-	* [x] Color Replacement (right mouse button in Eraser selectively replaces the foreground color with the background color)
+	* [x] Color Replacement (right mouse button with Eraser to selectively replace the foreground color with the background color)
 	* [ ] The Grid (<kbd>Ctrl+G</kbd> & Zoom to 6x+)
 	* [ ] Quick Undo (Pressing a second mouse button cancels the action you were performing.
 	      I also made it redoable, in case you do it by accident!
 But [it broke at some point in Chrome.](https://github.com/1j01/jspaint/issues/9))
 	* [ ] Scroll Wheel Bug (Hmm, let's maybe not recreate this?)